 No data is transmitted to third parties, and industry-standard encryption is used on all communications.

 Regulatory and Legal Status

-Swift Financial LLC, is a wholly-owned subsidiary of PayPal, Inc. The loans themselves are generated by WebBank.
+LoanBuilder is a part of Swift Financial LLC, which is a wholly-owned subsidiary of PayPal, Inc. WebBank generates the actual loans.
 WebBank is insured by the Federal Deposit Insurance Corporation(‘FDIC’).
-This means that investors are protected up to $250,000 on their deposits.
+It means that investors are protected up to $250,000 on their deposits.

-Swift Financial LLC has no affiliation with Swift Financial Services Inc, which is a completely separate legal entity.
+Swift Financial LLC has no affiliation with Swift Financial Services Inc, which is an entirely separate legal entity.

 - The PayPal Working Capital Loan, if you use PayPal to process payments for your business.

 - The PayPal Suite of payment processing tools including invoicing, loans, analytical tools, and more.

 LoanBuilder Customer Service